Data-Robusta/data-robusta/presentation_notes.md

 We fused data from weather stations and national harvest reports to paint a clear picture about the impact of coffee price for us as consumers; as well as for the local farmer in the hills of Colombia.

 Catastrophes like this can create 3x the normal market volatility and lengthy periods of price uncertainty.
-We used time series analysis to create models to aid in long term crop forcasting and to assist Colombia's National Coffee Federation manage long price flucuations.
+We used time series modeling to help Colombia's National Coffee Federation manage this uncertainty and aid in long term crop forecasting.

 I'm going to hand it off to Symeon to talk about the in depth exploration conducted by our team.
 (transition to Symeon)
 2:40

 #### Middle

 Presenter: Symeon